nestybox/sysbox-ee/docs/user-guide/storage.md

-# System Container Storage Mounts
+# Sysbox User Guide: Mounting and Sharing Host Storage

-This document provides tips on mounting host storage to a system container.
+This document provides tips on mounting host storage into one or more system containers.

 ## Contents